-IDS 1101 Citizenship to address Global Challenges (3) Students will build knowledge and skills for globally competent citizenship and public service to address global challenges (population, resources,
+IDS 1101 Citizenship to address Global Challenges (3) Students will build knowledge and skills for globally competent citizenship and public service to address global challenges (population, resources, technology, information, economies, governance) faced in the 21st century.

-IDS 2200 Crossroads: Sophomore Interdisciplinary Seminar in Creative Thinking (3)

-This seminar examines specific academic themes from a variety of interdisciplinary perspectives that reach across the human, natural, and social sciences.
-By capitalizing on the distinctive methodologies offered by faculty members from different academic disciplines, the seminar involves students and faculty in creating original approaches to course themes.
-Prerequisites: completion of 29 hours of coursework by the start of the seminar; written statement of interest to Seminar faculty; 3.0 grade point average, ENG 1101 with a grade of B or hetter
+IDS 2200 Crossroads: Sophomore Interdisciplinary Seminar in Creative Thinking (3) This seminar examines specific academic themes from a variety of interdisciplinary perspectives that reach across the human, natural, and social sciences.
+By capitalizing on the distinctive methodologies offered by faculty members from different academic disciplines, the seminar involves students and faculty in creating original approaches to course Praraguisites: complation of 29 hours of statement of interest to Seminar faculty; 3.0 grade point average, ENG 1101 with a grade of B or better.